18 Best Short Walks in Melbourne with Kids

 This walking track covers 5km total, however, there is the option to choose a shorter walk.

-Melbourne's ‘other' botanic gardens are a treasure trove of interesting displays, artworks and water features.
+If you are looking for a walking track near you and you're in the outer south-east look no further than Melbourne's ‘other' botanic gardens.
+They are a treasure trove of interesting displays, artworks and water features.

 If you get a bit tired walking around you can always catch the Gardens Explorer bus too!